Saturday, October 29, 2016

 Sky Valley Organic Root Beer (#53, rated 3.25 out of 12)

-So they use organic ingredients.
-They also use Apple Cider Vinegar.
-They also have 170 mg of sodium.
-Even as an organic, really that much sodium.
-That’s what they do to fat free foods to make them taste good!
+So they use organic ingredients, including Apple Cider Vinegar.
+They also have 170 mg of sodium—really that much sodium, even as organic.
+That’s what they do to fat-free foods to make them taste good!

 Ingredients: Carbonated Water, Organic Cane Sugar, Organic Caramel Color, Organic Vanilla Extract, Natural Flavor, Sea Salt, Organic Apple Cider Vinegar, Citric Acid.